First, what is a feature?

 Pecan automatically generates features in addition to those manually added to your model.

 The act of deciding which features to create based on the raw data is called “feature engineering”.
 Typically done by data scientists with the help of data engineers, this work is done automatically with Pecan.
-Thanks to vast experience with multiple business use-cases, Pecan is able to do this in a robust manner, constantly enriching and improving the best practices based on ongoing project with Pecan customers.
+Thanks to vast experience with multiple business use cases, Pecan is able to do this in a robust manner, constantly enriching and improving the best practices based on ongoing projects with Pecan customers.

 What are the key benefits of this?

 The art of getting more from the data by manipulating & transforming it to get more ‘signal’ and improve model accuracy

 Feature eng is typically done by using simple and complex data manipulations (e.g. key statistics as mean, median, average, data aggregations, etc.)

 In some cases the engineered features prove to have the highest impact on prediction, however, they are not always intuitive enough to get insights and make business sense